keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Prerequisites

 - An Astro project created with the [Astro CLI](https://docs.astronomer.io/astro/cli/configure-cli).
-- A GitHub account with a personal access token.
+- A GitHub account with a personal access token and at least one repository.
+If you don’t have a GitHub repository you can follow the [steps in the GitHub documentation](https://docs.github.com/en/get-started/quickstart/create-a-repo) on how to create one.

 :::note